Status and Claim Typing

 | C | Contradicted | Program result contradicts mainstream expectation |

-| N | Not Addressed | Problem is recognized but not yet engaged |
+| N | Not addressed | Problem is recognized but not yet engaged |

 Result Kinds